aws-samples/run-selenium-tests-at-scale-using-ecs-fargate/README.md

-# Run integration and regression tests in scale
+# Run selenium tests at scale using ECS Fargate

 This article talks about an approach that can help customers run integration and regression tests quicker and cheaper to improve the CI/CD process.